Dear Hope: Dear Hope, How do I survive the death of my best friend?

 They don’t send a reminder.

-Even if you have them marked on the calendar, they still crawl into your chest when you least expect it
+Even if you have them marked on the calendar, they still crawl into your chest when you least expect it.

 Dear Hope: How Long Does Grief Last?